gitbundle/gitbundle/README.md

 # GitBundle

-**A modern, Rust-powered code hosting and workflow automation platform** designed as a high-performance alternative to GitLab and GitHub.
+**GitBundle is a modern, Rust-powered code hosting and workflow automation platform built for performance, security, and full self-hosting.**
-GitBundle combines the reliability of Rust, a streamlined workflow engine, and a fully self-hosted architecture built for development teams that need control, security, and speed.
+It provides a streamlined workflow engine, an efficient Rust backend, and an architecture designed for teams that need reliability, control, and speed.

 [demo](https://demo.gitbundle.com)